McGill-DMaS/Kam1n0-Community/documentation/cluster.md

 ```

 * `<host>` tag: the remote host name or IP address of the Cassandra cluster.
 It will not be used by the embeded Cassandra instance.
 * `<port>` tag: the remote port of the Cassandra cluster.
-It also will be used as local port by the embeded Cassandra instance.
+It will also be used as a local port by the embeded Cassandra instance.
-* `<portStorage>` tag: the port used for Cassandra iternal communication.
+* `<portStorage>` tag: the port used for Cassandra internal communication.
 * `<embedded>` tag: a boolean value which indicates whether Kam1n0 should use an embeded Cassandra database locally or connect to a remote Cassandra cluster.

 ### Configure the Spark connection